 From company values to cost savings, there are many factors that weigh into a waste-stream management plan.
 Sustainability is a growing trend in the modern manufacturing environment.
 Many companies are opting for sustainable practices that are aligned with company values, despite the increased operating cost.
 Others are driven by cost savings, with an emphasis on profitability and growth.
 Regardless of the drivers, all manufacturers must adhere to local codes and laws for manufacturing.

-What can you do early on to build waste management into your process?
+What can you do early on to build waste-stream management into your process?

 Even in the early planning stages of a new facility, waste-stream management should be considered.
 When selecting a site, manufacturers should consider the availability of a local recycling center and access to animal feed outlets.
 Is there an appropriate facility nearby, or will waste be transported a long distance?
 All of these factors can affect site selection and a facility’s overall waste-management plan.